The Smoothability of Normal Crossings Symplectic Varieties: Main construction

 In Section~\ref{SetupConstr_subs}, we rescale the diffeomorphisms $\Psi_{I;i}$ to increase their domains so that they contain balls of size at least~$2^N$ in each fiber.
 In Section~\ref{FibrConstr_subs}, we patch together open subsets of these domains to form a smooth manifold~$\cZ'$ with a smooth map $\pi_{\cC,\ve}\!:\cZ'\!\lra\!\C$.
 The latter is obtained by scaling the trivialization~$\Phi$ so that the restriction of~$\pi_{\cC,\ve}$ to the preimage of the ball of radius~1 in~$\C$ forms a nearly regular fibration with uniform smooth fibers.
-In Section~\ref{SympFibr_subs}, we construct a closed two-form~$\wt\om_{\cC}^{(\ve)}$ on~$\cZ'$ and show that its restriction to a neighborhood~$\cZ$ of~$X_{\eset}$ in~$\cZ'$ is symplectic.
+In Section~\ref{SympFibr_subs}, we construct a closed two-form~$\wt\om_{\cC}^{(\ve)}$ on~$\cZ'$ and show that its restriction to a neighborhood~$\cZ$ of $X_{\eset}\!\subset\!\cZ'$ is symplectic.
 If $X_{\eset}$ is compact, this implies that there exists a neighborhood~$\De$ of~0 in~$\C$ such that $\cZ|_{\pi_{\cC,\ve}^{-1}(\De)}$ is a nearly regular symplectic fibration and its fibers are compact.
 As the various pieces of~$\cZ'$ are patched together only along~$X_{\prt}$, the compactness of~$X_{\prt}$ suffices for the first conclusion; we comment in Remark~\ref{noncpmt_rmk} on obtaining this conclusion even if $X_{\prt}$ is not compact.\\

 The construction in Sections~\ref{FibrConstr_subs} and~\ref{SympFibr_subs} works on compact families of the relevant data on $(X_I)_{I\in\cP^*(N)}$.
-By the $B\!=\!\bI$ case of Proposition~\ref{SCC_prp}, the deformation equivalence class of its output is thus determined by the deformation equivalence class of $(X_I,\om_I)_{I\in\cP^*(N)}$ and the homotopy class~$\hb$ of trivializations as in~\eref{PsiDfn_e}.
+By the $B\!=\!\bI$ case of Proposition~\ref{SCC_prp}, the deformation equivalence class of the output of this construction is thus determined by the deformation equivalence class of the original SC symplectic configuration~$\X$ and the homotopy class~$\hb$ of trivializations of~\eref{PsiDfn_e}.